sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

       - URL_978=http://dump978/skyaware978
 ```

 To explain this addition, the `ultrafeeder` container will connect to the `dump978` container on port `30978` and receive UAT data.
-This UAT data will then be included in any outbound data streams from `ultrafeeder`.
+This UAT data will then be included in any outbound data streams sent from `ultrafeeder`.

 ## Refresh running containers